+In a statement C4 described it as

+a 'fair and balanced observational

+documentary series... a fair

+reflection of the reality of life

+on a street where the majority of

+But Mr Chalke said it was 'a

+completely irresponsible piece of

+television' designed for ratings

+and advertising revenue - and

+would leave an unwanted legacy

+households receive benefits.'

+An online petition calling on

-It highlighted a popular but false stereotype of benefit claimants: the belief that being on benefits is about 'tattoos, Sky TV, cigarettes and an obligatory widescreen telly', wrote Paul Morrison in a blog on Tuesday... vet 'it wasn't even representative of the people on the street.'
-'Just one example of this is that entirely predictably the majority of people on the street who aren't in work are pensioners, the next are the sick and disabled and after that are the unemployed - vet the programme equates benefits with those who are unemployed.'
-BBC 5 Live to broadcast from church drop-in centre A BAPTIST church that runs a drop-in centre for the most vulnerable in its area will be the venue for a national radio programme at the end of the month.
-BBC 5 Live's Breakfast will be broadcast from Pier Avenue Baptist Church in Clacton.
-Essex on Friday 31 January from 6 - 9am, with a phone-in the following hour.
+BBC 5 Live to broadcast from church drop-in centre

+A BAPTIST church that runs a drop-in centre for the most vulnerable in its area will be the venue for a national radio programme at the end of the month.

+BBC 5 Live's Breakfast will be broadcast from Pier Avenue Baptist Church in Clacton, Essex on Friday 31 January from 6 - 9am, with a phone-in the following hour.

 BBC presenter Nicky Campbell will visit the church on the previous day.
 There he will interview people involved with the Enfold Project, which each week supports around 55 people with a cooked breakfast and access to a wide range of services.

 The project is the reason for the broadcast, with the programme wishing to shine a light on deprivation in coastal towns.
 The BBC approached the local council, which in turn suggested Pier Avenue.

 The church has been running the Enfold Project for the last two years, which launched as it redeveloped its buildings with